MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction.md

 > [!IMPORTANT]
 > You must [enable cloud-delivered protection](/windows/security/threat-protection/microsoft-defender-antivirus/enable-cloud-protection-microsoft-defender-antivirus) to use this rule.
 >
-> The rule **Block executable files from running unless they meet a prevalence, age, or trusted list criterion** with GUID `01443614-cd74-433a-b99e-2ecdc07bfc25` is owned by Microsoft and is not specified by admins.
+> The rule **Block executable files from running unless they meet a prevalence, age, or trusted list criterion** with GUID `01443614-cd74-433a-b99e-2ecdc07bfc25` is owned by Microsoft and isn't specified by admins.
 This rule uses cloud-delivered protection to update its trusted list regularly.
 >
 > You can specify individual files or folders (using folder paths or fully qualified resource names) but you can't specify which rules or exclusions apply to.